vigoo/destiny/journal.md

 Had to introduce an "initialize" global export that can be only called once, and sets the initial owner.
 Had to change all result types to include error so we can indicate access denied.

+As a next step, created a new component `destiny:user`.
+Starting with it's WIT.

+While writing the initial implementation, realized that it is going to need to call the store `initialize` so we need RPC.